 Heavier fabrics, such as knitwear, are best folded in drawers, or, during seasonal storage, in cotton storage bags.
 Hanging these items can cause tearing or pulling of the fabric as well as changes to fit.
 Instead, fold them using Konmari methods, which also help to optimize space in your drawers.
-Give shelves and drawers the Laundress treatment by lining them with Cedar Drawer Liners.
+Give shelves and drawers the Laundress treatment by lining them with scented drawer liners.
 They’ll add some flair to your space while infusing your items with a crisp cedar scent.

 Activewear: The synthetic fabrics which comprise most activewear pieces tend to get warped and wonky on hangers, so folding is preferable.

 Jeans + Shorts: Denim is one of the easiest fabrics to fold since it tends to hold shape well.
-Freshen jeans in between washes using Fabric Fresh Classic, which dissolves odors and adds a crisp, fresh-washed linens scent!
+Freshen jeans in between washes using a fabric freshening spray, which dissolves odors and adds a crisp, linens scent!

-Lingerie + Hosiery: Preserve lingerie by storing in drawers or Canvas Storage Bags with Lavender Pouches to keep fresh.
+Lingerie + Hosiery: Preserve lingerie by storing in drawers or Canvas Storage Bags with scented fabric pouches to keep fresh.

-Embellished Items: Heavily embellished items, such as pieces with beading or embroidery, are best stored flat in one of our Canvas Zip Storage Collection to avoid stress from hanging or folding.
+Embellished Items: Heavily embellished items, such as pieces with beading or embroidery, are best stored flat in a canvas storage bag to avoid stress from hanging or folding.

 Pro Tip: T-shirts can be hung or folded depending on your closet space.
 If hanging, avoid distortion to the fit by opting for padded hangers.